 Cooperative group living is often advantageous in the animal kingdom because it can provide protection from predators and increase the efficiency of foraging tactics \cite{alexander1974, kappeler2006}.
 However, one of the most commonly cited disadvantages to cooperative group living is the increase in disease transmission potential \cite{alexander1974, freeland1976}.
 In fact, previous work suggests that the average degree is the most important aspect of network structure in determining the transmission potential for pathogens on a network \cite{collier2022}.
 Our results show that average degree is negatively associated with the evolution of cooperation, a finding supported by previous theoretical work \cite{Ohtsuki2006Nature}.
 Given that small average degrees are beneficial for both enhancing cooperation and reducing pathogen transmission opportunity, cooperation and protection against disease transmission potential might have coevolved through a decrease in the average degree of social networks.
 Maintaining contacts is also costly for individuals.
 However, a large average degree helps robustness of networks against node and edge failures \cite{cohen2010, Brask2021JCompNetw}.
 We may be able to further discussion of the evolution of network structure and social brain hypotheses by simultaneously taking into account multiple functions of animal society such as cooperation, protection against infection, robustness, and communication efficiency.

-The present work also opens avenues for further work to explore intersection between social brain hypothesis, networks, and cooperation.
-Investigation of social networks of species other than primates is worthwhile.
-Additional study of important contrasts within the primates---such as between catarrhine and platyrrhine primates, or between captive and wild groups---can also be informative.
-We are also aware that most of the social networks we used are grooming networks.
-Network structure may vary according to the type of prosocial contact even for the same group of animals \cite{collier2022}, which is worthy of investigation.
-Although further comparative work along these lines is currently limited by available data \cite{sah2019}, various technological and algorithmic developments of automatic data collection \cite{Brask2021JCompNetw, krause2013} are expected to allow us to access more data and explore these topics in a near future.
+The present work also opens avenues for further work to explore the intersection between the social brain hypothesis, networks, and cooperation.
+For example, most of the social networks in our sample are grooming networks.
+However, network structure may vary according to the type of prosocial contact even for the same species of animals \cite{collier2022}.
+It is not currently known if differences in network structure associated with different behaviors also reflect differences in the spread of cooperation or other indices of social complexity.
+Furthermore, the spread of spite on ostensibly prosocial networks is an important possibility, but insufficiently characterized.
+Although further comparative work along these lines is currently limited by available data \cite{sah2019}, various technological and algorithmic developments of automatic data collection \cite{Brask2021JCompNetw, krause2013} are expected to allow us to access more data and explore these topics in the near future.